harshitamaheshwari123/harshitamaheshwari123/README.md

 ### 🧠 About Me

-- 🎨 I enjoy full-stack development
+- 🎨 I enjoy Full-Stack Development
 - 🌱 Currently learning more about Full Stack Development and how can I merge it with AI
-- 💬 Ask me about anything JavaScript, React, or Backend Development
+- 💬 Ask me about anything JavaScript, React, Backend Development and Frontend Development
 - ⚡ Fun fact: I build projects before reading the full documentation 😄

 ---